microsoft/react-native-windows/README.md

 [React Native already has great documentation](https://facebook.github.io/react-native/docs/getting-started.html), and we're working to ensure the React Native Windows is part of that documentation story.
 Check out the [React documentation](http://facebook.github.io/react/) for further details about the React API in general.

-For information on parity status with Android and iOS, including details on implemented and missing components and modules, along with related issues for missing features from partial implementations, go [here](current/docs/CoreParityStatus.md) for the current `react-native-windows` implementation.
-We are working on publishing a similar parity status for `vnext` shortly.
+For information on parity status with Android and iOS, including details on implemented and missing components and modules, along with related issues for missing features from partial implementations, go [here](current/docs/CoreParityStatus.md) for the current `react-native-windows` implementation and [here](vnext/docs/ParityStatus.md) for `vnext`.

 ## Extending React Native